-David Harsanyi is a senior writer for National Review and the author of the forthcoming Eurotrash: Why America Must Reject the Failed Ideas of a Dying Continent.
+David Harsanyi is a senior writer for National Review and the author of Eurotrash: Why America Must Reject the Failed Ideas of a Dying Continent.

 Jon Hartley is an economics Ph.D. student at Stanford University and a visiting fellow at the Foundation for Research on Equal Opportunity.
 He formerly served as a senior policy adviser to the Congressional Joint Economic Committee.